Contra Roosh V. on Evolution

 When evolutionists discuss altruism, they attempt to paint it as a “mistake” of evolution or strain mightily to somehow make it fit their theory, instead of just admitting that their theory is wrong.
 Altruism is indeed a pathological trait in humans, who are far from “selfish” beings constantly working in their self interests.
 Every single day you have a need to share, teach, help, and communicate, and not only to your relatives but also strangers, and the benefits you receive from this altruism doesn’t at all increase your ability to reproduce.
 In fact, I believe the need to have children is not only to pass on your genes, but to have ready-made targets to receive your overflowing and debilitating altruism.

-There is no evidence that the human species, or any other life form, is altruistic except in certain limited ways that are predicted by evolutionary theory, such as parents investing energy in children, which is reproductively selfish.
-There is no need to invoke some mystical altruistic impulse when you observe human behavior honestly. not through rose-colored glasses, not trying to make it fit some moral preconception, but for what it actually is.
+There is no evidence that the human species, or any other species, is altruistic except in certain limited ways that are predicted by evolutionary theory, such as parents investing energy in children, which is reproductively selfish.
+There is no need to invoke some mystical altruistic impulse when you observe human behavior honestly — not through rose-colored glasses, not trying to make it fit some moral preconception, but for what it actually is.
 People are selfish.

 Stove remarks how a human being or group spontaneously showing altruism would and should have been crushed by existing non-altruistic human groups.
 Since that did not happen, it suggests that altruism was likely with us from the first man.